The Rob, Arnie, and Dawn Show: Remarks about transgender youth

 On May 28, 2009, Rob and Arnie engaged in a 30-minute conversation in which they described transgender people as "freaks" and "idiots."
 Arnie said, "You know, my favorite part about hearing these stories about the kids in high school, who the entire high school caters around, lets the boy wear the dress.
 I look forward to when they go out into society and society beats them down.
 And they end up in therapy."
 Arnie also said, "If my son, God forbid, if my son put on a pair of high heels, I would probably hit him with one of my shoes."
 Subsequently, the Gay and Lesbian Alliance Against Defamation (GLAAD) and others demanded an apology.
 Arnie declined to apologize, on the grounds that he was joking and not actually advocating violence against children.
 He said, "I didn't do anything wrong."

-In response to the controversy, Snapple, Sonic Drive-In, Chipotle Mexican Grill, Bank of America, Verizon, Carl's Jr., Wells Fargo, AT&T and McDonald's pulled their advertising from KRXQ.
+In response to the transphobia controversy, Snapple, Sonic Drive-In, Chipotle Mexican Grill, Bank of America, Verizon, Carl's Jr., Wells Fargo, AT&T and McDonald's pulled their advertising from KRXQ.
 Nissan also announced that they will not renew their expired KRXQ advertising contract.

 Remarks about the Boston Marathon bombings and suspension

 On April 16, 2013, Rob, Arnie, and Dawn made jokes about the bombings of the Boston Marathon, which had taken place the day before.
-Using fake Boston accents, the trio talked about people losing their limbs, and went on to discuss how one couple’s relationship might change after a man who went to see his girlfriend at the finish line lost his legs.
+Using fake Boston accents, the trio talked about people losing their limbs, and went on to discuss how one couple's relationship might change after a man who went to see his girlfriend at the finish line lost his legs.
 Rival radio station host, CBS's Don Geronimo, criticized the show for its remarks.
 On April 17, 2013, KRXQ in Sacramento pulled the show off the air, with no word on whether it would return.
 In response to their suspension, Rob, Arnie, and Dawn posted an explanation in protest on their own website, blaming Geronimo for their suspension.
 On the following Monday, the show was put back on the air.

 States leaving the show

-On March 10, 2015 www.robarnieanddawn.com was redirected to radradio.com.
+On March 10, 2015, www.robarnieanddawn.com was redirected to radradio.com.
 The website featured a new redesign and logo, with the name 'Arnie' crossed out and replaced with the word 'nobody', which was later changed to 'anybody'.
 States is not mentioned on the website at all, and features he used to do are now taken over by other members of the staff.
 "Personal leave of absence" is the official statement on why he left the show.